Choate-Robotics/Programming-SOPs/_sources/initial setup/index.rst.txt

 .. note::

     This information requires the installation of necessary software.
-See :ref:`installation` for more information.
+See :ref:`installation <../installation/index.rst>` for more information.